Skip to content

 Karta RFID

-RFID - examples uses
+RFID – examples of use

 RFID accompanies us every day in various areas of life.
 You can find objects by means of radio waves, for example, in the changing room at the swimming pool (access to lockers with rubber, waterproof watches), in shops (marking the goods) or during sports events (e.g. time measurements at running competitions).
 Everywhere there is just RFID.
 The use of this technology is therefore really wide.
 Readers for proximity cards and RFID tags have also become very popular in residential buildings at one time.